 After the crucifixion, St Regulus is said to have had a vision asking him to take the bones of St Andrew to a distant, far off land.
 This he duly did, and St Andrew’s remains arrived in Scotland, in the town that is now known as St Andrews.

 Inspired, the Scots went on to victory when the English leader Aethelstan was killed and the Northumbrians fled.
-From then on the Saltire became the flag of Scotland.
+The Saltire became our flag, and St Andrew our patron saint.

 Scottish soldiers wore the Saltire on their bonnets and tunics for identification on the battlefield.
 In the kirkyard of Athelstaneford Parish Kirk, is a memorial marking the ‘Battle of the Saltire’ depicting the battlefield, the two armies and the sky above them.